everycure-org/matrix/docs/src/releases/posts/2024-11-27v0.2.5/post.md

 <script src="https://asciinema.org/a/lM3Ht0cIVZ0RTJ1utsA89MgGf.js" id="asciicast-lM3Ht0cIVZ0RTJ1utsA89MgGf" async="true"></script>

-!!! tip:
+!!! tip
     This CLI is very early in development, and we would love to hear from you if you have any feature requests or feedback.
     Try it by switching to `apps/matrix-cli`, and running `uv run matrix`

 ### Enhanced `kedro submit` Command  ⚙️

 The `kedro submit` command has been significantly enhanced, providing developers with more fine-grained control over pipeline execution.
 It now supports running pipelines from specific nodes and submitting to different folders (test/release), enabling greater flexibility in development, testing, and deployment workflows.
-See issues [#605](https://github.com/everycure-org/matrix/issues/#605) and [#611](https://github.com/everycure-org/matrix/issues/#611) for more details.
+See issues [#605](https://github.com/everycure-org/matrix/issues/605) and [#611](https://github.com/everycure-org/matrix/issues/611) for more details.

 ### Kedro Catalog Cleanup 🧹

-- Addressing technical debt, this release includes fixes for missing and unused entries in the Kedro catalog (issue [#600](https://github.com/everycure-org/matrix/issues/#600)).  -  Further improvements to the catalog include fixes related to cloud globals (issue [#694](https://github.com/everycure-org/matrix/issues/#694)) and more robust handling of node category selection during integration (issue [#654](https://github.com/everycure-org/matrix/issues/#654)).
+- Addressing technical debt, this release includes fixes for missing and unused entries in the Kedro catalog (issue [#600](https://github.com/everycure-org/matrix/issues/600)).
+- More robust handling of node category selection during integration (issue [#654](https://github.com/everycure-org/matrix/issues/654)).
 - We also moved a variety of older datasets and files from the cloud bucket to an `archive` folder, simplifying the folder structure in our cloud bucket.
 However, we expect most people will no longer need to think about direct file access as we mature our data catalog & bigquery release strategy.

 ### Enhanced Developer Experience 🧰

 Several improvements streamline the developer experience:

-- **Argo Workflow Submission Enhancements:** Improved Argo workflow submission (issue [#565](https://github.com/everycure-org/matrix/issues/#565)) simplifies pipeline orchestration and execution.
+- **Argo Workflow Submission Enhancements:** Improved Argo workflow submission (issue [#565](https://github.com/everycure-org/matrix/issues/565)) simplifies pipeline orchestration and execution.
-- **BigQuery Integration Enhancements:**  Improvements to BigQuery integration through GCS filesystem datasets and external table registration (issue [#563](https://github.com/everycure-org/matrix/issues/#563)) streamline data loading and access.
+- **BigQuery Integration Enhancements:**  Improvements to BigQuery integration through GCS filesystem datasets and external table registration (issue [#563](https://github.com/everycure-org/matrix/issues/563)) streamline data loading and access.
-- **Developer Namespaces:**  Introduction of developer namespaces (issue [#605](https://github.com/everycure-org/matrix/issues/#605)) improves resource isolation and facilitates parallel development efforts.
-This is accompanied by a fix to a critical issue in the Neo4j template (issue [#684](https://github.com/everycure-org/matrix/issues/#684)).
+- **Developer Namespaces:**  Introduction of developer namespaces (issue [#605](https://github.com/everycure-org/matrix/issues/605)) improves resource isolation and facilitates parallel development efforts.
+If you need a workspace to test something, please send us a PR adding yourself to `infra/argo/applications/dev-namespaces/values.yaml`.
-- **BTE-TRAPI & Redis Integration:** The BTE-TRAPI deployment is running & integrates Redis for enhanced performance and caching (issue [#605](https://github.com/everycure-org/matrix/issues/#605)).
+- **BTE-TRAPI & Redis Integration:** (issue [#605](https://github.com/everycure-org/matrix/issues/605)).
-- **ArgoNode Wrapper:**  The introduction of the ArgoNode wrapper (issue [#626](https://github.com/everycure-org/matrix/issues/#626)) allows for greater customization of task execution and resource allocation within Argo Workflows.
+- **ArgoNode Wrapper:**  The introduction of the ArgoNode wrapper (issue [#626](https://github.com/everycure-org/matrix/issues/626)) allows for defining GPU, CPU and RAM requirements for nodes.
-- **Partitioned Dataset Embeddings:**  Implementation of efficient embedding computation using PartitionedDataset, batch processing, and LangChain integration (issue [#642](https://github.com/everycure-org/matrix/issues/#642)) improves performance for large-scale embedding generation.
+- **Partitioned Dataset Embeddings:**  Implementation of efficient embedding computation using PartitionedDataset, batch processing, and LangChain integration (issue [#642](https://github.com/everycure-org/matrix/issues/642)) improves performance for large-scale embedding generation.

 ### Ongoing Modelling Workstreams